San Diego, Californialemonlaw2022-09-30T00:59:00-07:00

 Are punitive damages possible in a lemon law case?

-The California lemon law does offer “enhanced damages”, which allows up to 100 percent additional damages (a double recovery) if the manufacturer willfully failed to comply with the California lemon law.
+The CA lemon law does offer “enhanced damages”, which allows up to 100 percent additional damages (a double recovery) if the manufacturer willfully failed to comply with the lemon law.
 Proving enhanced damages is difficult, however.

 What is a “certified vehicle”?

 A “certified” vehicle is a used vehicle that complies with certain California Vehicle Code quality requirements (it cannot be a lemon law buyback, for example, and it cannot have sustained frame damage).
-If your auto dealer represented your vehicle as certified when in fact it did not meet the requirements, you have a claim under California auto dealer fraud law.
-Our experienced San Diego certified pre-owned auto lawyer can help you understand the options you have with a certified vehicle.
+If your auto dealer represented your vehicle as certified when in fact it did not meet the requirements, you have a claim under auto dealer fraud law.
+Our experienced San Diego lemon law attorney can help you understand the options you have with a certified vehicle.

 What is “yo-yo financing”?